 10 years of cross mentoring and ELIGO potential analyses

-11 Nov 2021, Contact Person Julia Brochheuser, Marketing & Communication
+11 Nov 2021, Contact Person ELIGO

 Launched back in 2005, the Cross Mentoring Programme is aimed at women from the Austrian Federal Service who want to explore their career options and are open to new perspectives.
 It serves as a springboard for leadership positions as well as a space for encouragement and promotion.
 ELIGO has been supporting this wonderful project by providing participants with potential analysis since 2011.